AndrewSRea/My_Learning_Port/Bootstrap/Components/Tooltips/README.md

 Things to know when using the tooltip plugin:

-* Tooltips rely on thee third party library [Popper]() for positioning.
-You must include [popper.min.js]() before bootstrap.js, or use `bootstrap.bundle.min.js`/`bootstrap.bundle.js` which contains Popper in order for tooltips to work!
+* Tooltips rely on the third party library [Popper](https://popper.js.org/) for positioning.
+You must include [popper.min.js](https://cdn.jsdelivr.net/npm/@popperjs/core@2.9.2/dist/umd/popper.min.js) before bootstrap.js, or use `bootstrap.bundle.min.js`/`bootstrap.bundle.js` which contains Popper in order for tooltips to work!
 * Tooltips are opt-in for performance reasons, so **you must initialize them yourself**.
-* Tooltips with zero-length titles are neer displayed.
+* Tooltips with zero-length titles are never displayed.
 * Specify `container: 'body'` to avoid rendering problems in more complex components (like Bootstrap's input groups, button groups, etc).
 * Triggering tooltips on hidden elements will not work.
 * Tooltips for `.disabled` or `disabled` elements must be triggered on a wrapper element.